tuscanicz/livingworld/readme.md

 # Conway's Game of life PHP implementation

-A simple test application using Symfony 3.x components and using PHP 7.x features.
+This application is an example of php implementation of well known game using some Symfony 5.x components and PHP 7.4.x features.

+I am using dependency injection, immutable value objects and producing readable and unit testable code.
+The first version was written few years as a test and is still maintained in order to present my PHP skills.

 ## How to use

-First, generate a new world into a xml file in order to have something to process.
+First, generate a new world into a xml file in order to create initial state.
 Then run the data import that will draw the life on the screen and save the last frame into another xml file.